Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Hill's 57.2 passing yards per game in nine matchups against the Falcons are 154.3 fewer yards than his over/under in Sunday's game.
+- In nine matchups against the Falcons, Hill averaged 57.2 passing yards per game, 148.3 yards fewer than his over/under for Sunday.

-- Hill threw multiple touchdown passes one time over those games against the Falcons, and it was his only game with a TD pass against them.
+- Hill threw multiple touchdown passes once over those games against the Falcons, and it was his only game with a TD pass against them.

-- The 245.4 yards per game the Falcons are conceding through the air makes them the NFL's 16th-ranked pass defense.
+- The Falcons have the NFL's 16th-ranked pass defense this season, allowing 245.4 yards per game through the air.

-- The Falcons have given up 28 touchdowns through the air (1.8 per game).
+- The Falcons have surrendered 28 touchdowns through the air (1.8 per game).
 They are 24th in the league in that category.

 Recent Performances